 Answering the Parliament's request, the European Court of Justice (Grand Chamber) delivered its Opinion on 6 October 2021.
 It opened the way for quick ratification, determining that the appropriate legal basis is Articles 78(2), 82(2), 84 and 336 TFEU.
 This enables the Council to adopt the Convention with qualified majority.
 It also found that the Council does not have to wait for the common accord of EU Member States.

 In its meeting of 21 February 2023, the Council requested the consent of the European Parliament to adopt the decisions on the ratification of the Convention.
-The Council draft decisions on the conclusion emphasise that the EU will accede to the Convention only as regards matters falling under its exclusive competences following from agreed common rules in the area of judicial cooperation, and asylum and non-refoulement, as well as with regard to the institutions and public administration of the Union.
 In the May 2023 Plenary Session, the Parliament gave its consent with a substantial majority to the EU accession to the Convention.
+On 1 June, the Council adopted two decisions on the conclusion by the EU of the Istanbul Convention, practically completing the ratification process: one on the conclusion of the Convention with regard to matters related to judicial cooperation in criminal matters, asylum and non-refoulement, and another one with regard to institutions and public administration of the Union.
+The decisions state explicitly that the EU will accede to the Convention only as regards matters falling under its exclusive competences following from agreed common rules in the area of judicial cooperation, and asylum and non-refoulement, as well as with regard to the institutions and public administration of the Union.
+The two decisions are accompanied by two documents in addendum: a declaration on the EU competences in relation to the provisions of the Conventions, and a Code of conduct clarifying how the EU and its Member States will divide among themselves the tasks related to the implementation and reporting under the Convention.

 - EP Legislative Observatory, Procedure file on the Council decision on the Istanbul Convention, 2016/0062(NLE)